 How much profit should you make on a rental property?

 Ahhh.. the million dollar question.
-Every investor wishes they had a crystal ball to see what returns are possible on their properties.
+Every investor wishes they had a crystal ball to see what returns are possible on their properties in 2019 and beyond.
 The truth is, there is no magic number or concrete answer.
 Every investor, every property, and every investment strategy is different.
 We’ve put together a few guidelines to help you determine how much profit to desire from private rental properties.

 Some investors are looking to earn a little extra income by investing.
 Others are counting on it for their day-to-day living, to help fund college and retirement funds, and to live a comfortable lifestyle.
 Regardless of how much you need to make, earning money on investment properties takes some time and work in the beginning before it truly feels like passive income.